-Wingstop's closest publicly-traded competitor is Buffalo Wild Wings (NASDAQ: BWLD).
+Wingstop is the largest fast casual chicken wings-centered restaurant chain in the world, outpacing the famous Buffalo Wild Wings BWLD.
 The Dallas-based company started in Texas in 1994 and has pioneered the concept of chicken wings as the “center of the plate” for all occasions.
+Wingstop believes that it’s not in the wing business but rather in the flavor business as its offers 11 delicious flavors that make it the go-to wings destination.

 The company focuses on chicken, fries, and sides.
-Ninety percent of its revenue is from its core demographic of 18-34 year Millennials that have grown to love the fast casual restaurant concept as seen with Chipotle (NYSE: CMG) and Shake Shack (NYSE: SHAK).
+90 percent of its revenue is from its core demographic of 18-34 year Millennials that have grown to love the fast casual restaurant concept as seen with Chipotle CMG and Shake Shack SHAK.

 Wingstop believes that the company’s simple and efficient franchise model of, “chicken, fries, sides, repeat,” has allowed it to scale to 745 locations across 37 states and 6 countries over the last 20 years.